HardlyDifficult/Tutorials/Outline.md

  - What's a particle / particle system?
  - Could you RNG select the audio clip to play?

-2.14) Spawn and destroy explosion
+2.14) Spawn and destroy explosions

  - What's bounds represent?
  - Why not spawn the explosion at transform.position instead of bounds.center?